 What makes this disease unique is that the chronic pain that follows the injury or traumatic incident is out of proportion to the severity of the initial injury.

 An example of this is seen in one woman who developed reflex sympathetic dystrophy after her stitches were removed for carpal tunnel surgery.
 She says, “When they took out the stitches, the pain was unbearable.
 For months following the procedure, I had nerve pain in my hands.
 I am currently dealing with a burning pain, which is difficult to control.
-I am frustrated with doctors because when I describe my pain, they just won’t listen”
+I am frustrated with doctors because when I describe my pain, they just won’t listen.”

-Understanding the Symptoms of Reflex Sympathetic Dystrophy
+What are the symptoms of Reflex Sympathetic Dystrophy?

 There are many complex symptoms that accompany reflex sympathetic dystrophy.
 They include but are not limited to: